 One of the best playgrounds on Kauai is at Anaina Hou Community Park up in Kilauea on the North Shore of Kauai.

-It’s super new and they are still adding playground equipment.
-They do an awesome job of incorporating Hawaiian culture and promoting the concept of reduce, re-use, recycle.
+It’s super new, and they are still adding playground equipment.
+They do an awesome job of incorporating Hawaiian culture and promoting the concept of reduce, reuse, and recycle.

-Plus, it’s very “Kauai” and include a play volcano, sugar cane train, canoe, Hawaiian houses, and more.
+Plus, it’s very “Kauai” and includes a play volcano, sugar cane train, canoe, Hawaiian houses, and more.
 And there’s plenty of seating for adults to hang out while the kids play.

 There really is something so peaceful and magical about experiencing a stunning sunrise in Hawaii.
 With the warm air and the quiet beach, it’s a great way to kick off your day.